ppassmannpriv/OrderExport/README.md

 Important todos:

 - Check if the order is valid and is already payed for (maybe just let the orders be exported on a certain order-state selectable by the admin)
-- Create a simple XML and save it in a folder.
 - Create an admin menu, so settings can be made
 - Give orders an extra attribute to mark the XML file for reference and preventing multiple XMLs for the same order